DreadHeadHippy/7-Ply/README.md

 - **Fully Configurable**: Each server chooses their own feature set and customization

 ### 🔧 **Admin Tools**
-- `/setup` — Configure ranking system (other features work automatically)
+- **Interactive Setup**: `/setup` guides you through configuring the ranking system and lets you enable/disable other features as needed
 - **Permission Management**: Automatic role and channel setup
 - **Data Persistence**: Reliable JSON-based storage
 - **Error Handling**: Comprehensive logging and user feedback